-

 A group of educators who work together as effective problem-solvers and help teachers gather information about students and devise and implement interventions to address student needs prior to referral for special education services.

-A TVI can also be called a teacher of the visually impaired or VI teacher, and is typically a licensed special education teacher who has received certification and specialized training in meeting the educational needs of students who are blind or have visual impairments ages birth to 21.
+A teacher of students with visual impairments (TVI) can also be called a teacher of the visually impaired or VI teacher, and is typically a licensed special education teacher who has received certification and specialized training in meeting the educational needs of students who are blind or have visual impairments ages birth to 21.

 A compilation of all state agency rules in Texas.
 These rules are collected and published by the Office of the Secretary of State.
 Each title represents a subject category, and related agencies are assigned to the appropriate title.
 The State Board of Education and commissioner of education rules are codified in the TAC under Title 19, Education, Part 2, Texas Education Agency.